Considerations for Certain Concomitant Medications in Patients With COVID-19

 In March 2020, news agencies promoted reports that anti-inflammatory drugs may worsen COVID-19.
-It has been proposed that NSAIDs such as ibuprofen can increase the expression of ACE22 and inhibit antibody production.23 Shortly after these reports, the Food and Drug Administration stated that there is no evidence linking the use of NSAIDs with worsening of COVID-19 and advised patients to use NSAIDs as directed.24
+It has been proposed that NSAIDs can increase the expression of ACE22 and inhibit antibody production.23 Shortly after these reports, the Food and Drug Administration stated that there is no evidence linking the use of NSAIDs with worsening of COVID-19 and advised patients to use NSAIDs as directed.24

 In a national cohort study of patients who tested positive for SARS-CoV-2 infection in Denmark, no association was found between a history of NSAID use and the need for hospitalization, the risk of mortality, or the severity of illness.25